MachaGrasp: Morphology-Aware Cross-Embodiment Dexterous Hand Articulation Generation for Grasping: CONCLUSION

 \section{CONCLUSION}

-We presented an eigengrasp-based, end-to-end framework for cross-embodiment dexterous grasp generation.
-The method converts each hand’s URDF into structured morphological tokens to obtain a morphology embedding and hand-specific eigengrasps, and supervises articulation prediction with a Kinematic-Aware Articulation Loss that encodes morphology-specific kinematics beyond raw joint errors.
-Extensive experiments in simulation and on real hardware demonstrate effective grasping of novel objects across multiple robotic hands.
+We presented MachaGrasp, an eigengrasp-based framework for cross-embodiment dexterous grasp generation.
+MachaGrasp converts each hand’s URDF into structured morphological tokens to obtain a morphology embedding and hand-specific eigengrasps, and supervises articulation prediction with a Kinematic-Aware Articulation Loss that captures morphology-dependent kinematics beyond joint-space errors.
+Extensive experiments in simulation and on real hardware demonstrate strong generalization to novel objects and effective transfer across multiple dexterous hands.

+Future work will extend this single-shot formulation to trajectory-level generation, enabling the asynchronous and phase-shifted finger coordination required for contact-sensitive, obstacle-aware closing behaviors.
+Another promising direction is to move from the current modular pipeline to tighter coupling between wrist pose and articulation.